Commonly Treated Conditions

 Advice for Parents

 Problems noticed at birth will not disappear by themselves.
-You should not wait until the child begins walking to take care of a problem you've noticed earlier.
+It is advised not to wait until the child begins walking to take care of problems that may have presented earlier.

 Remember that lack of complaint by a youngster is not a reliable sign.
 The bones of growing feet are so flexible that they can be twisted and distorted without the child being aware of it.

-Walking is the best of all foot exercises, according to Chiropodists.
+Walking is the best foot exercises of all, according to Chiropodists.
 They also recommend that walking patterns be carefully observed.
-Does the child toe in or out, have knock knees, or other gait abnormalities?
-These problems can be corrected if they are detected early.
+Does the child in-toe or out, have knock knees, or other gait abnormalities?
+These problems can effectively be corrected if they are detected early.

 Going barefoot is a healthy activity for children under the right conditions.
-However, walking barefoot on dirty pavements exposes children's feet to the dangers of infection through accidental cuts and to severe contusions, sprains or fractures.
-Another potential problem is plantar warts, a condition caused by a virus which invades the sole of the foot through cuts and breaks in the skin.
-Be careful about applying home remedies to children's feet.
+Walking barefoot on dirty pavements can expose children's feet to the dangers of infection through accidental cuts and to severe contusions, sprains or fractures.
+Another potential problem is plantar warts, a condition caused by a virus which invades the sole of the foot through cuts and breaks the skin.
+Be careful when applying home remedies to children's feet.
 Preparations strong enough to kill certain types of warts can also harm the surrounding skin.
 Whenever you have questions about your child's foot health, contact a foot specialist in your community.